Hero-Hub-Help: YouTube Content Strategy

 These videos are major brand moments – product launches and major announcements.
 These should be limited to no more than a couple of times a year.

-Another great hero content example is Pepsi’s viral video “Test Drive”.
+Another great example of hero content is Pepsi’s viral video “Test Drive”.
 Pepsi tapped Jeff Gordon, one of their biggest athletes, to go undercover.
 He went to a used car dealership and asked to take a car on a test drive.
 With the used car salesman in the passenger seat, Jeff Gordon drove like a bat out of hell.
 The used car sales man freaked out and hilarity ensued.

 Pepsi put a lot of effort behind this.
 They got one of their biggest athletes involved.
 They put a ton of PR and media behind it, and it paid off.